huggingface/diffusers/docs/source/en/api/pipelines/stable_diffusion/stable_diffusion_xl.md

 image = pipe(prompt=prompt).images[0]
 ```

-You can additionally pass "negative conditions" to steer the generation process like so:
+You can additionally pass negative conditions about an image's size and position to avoid undesirable cropping behavior in the generated image, and improve image resolution.
+Let's take an example:

 ```python
 from diffusers import StableDiffusionXLPipeline